 What to buy in Andalucia

 When I travel I cannot resist a bit of shopping.
+Having just returned form Spain, here is my guide on what to buy in Andalucia.
 I’m in a holiday mood, that money just sits a little bit looser.
 And I like nice things to remind me of my trip.
 I even managed to find something in Moldova.
 But there is no need to browse touristy souvenir shops or go crazy at multinational High Street stores.
 And with that, here comes a handy little guide on what to buy in Andalucia.

 So what can you buy in Andalucia that is local, useful and beautiful?